tritchie4/databricks-engineer-cert-notes/README.md

 	- Returns binary content, path, length, modification time of files

 - "SELECT * FROM csv.\`dbfs:/mnt/demo-datasets/bookstore/books-csv\`"

+#### Issue

-	- **Issue**: This CSV is ; separated, you must specify that in a CREATE TABLE with an OPTIONS key/value or it will not interpret correctly
+This CSV is ; separated, you must specify that in a CREATE TABLE with an OPTIONS key/value or it will not interpret correctly

+#### Solution 1 - Creates External, Non-Delta table with correct data from CSV
 ```
 CREATE TABLE books_csv_correct
 (book_id STRING,title STRING,author STRING,category STRING,price DOUBLE)